fbartels/obs-service-set_version/README.md

 If the dependencies are not installed, some tests are skipped. `zypper` itself is also needed for the tests with python packages and PEP440 compatible versions.

-To run the testsuite, execute:
+To run the full testsuite, execute:

     python -m unittest discover tests/

-The testrun may take some time.
+The testrun may take some time, but you can specify a filename pattern, which test files should be run.

+    python -m unittest discover -p test_b*.py tests/